RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 Read SHP Data
 -------------

-The first step is to read in the .shp file using the readOGR function.
+First things first, reading the data.
+We read the .shp file by using the readOGR function from the rgdal package.

 ``` r
 nyc <- readOGR(dsn = ".",